-The law of supply and demand is not an actual law (as we know) but it is well confirmed and understood realization that if you have a lot of one item, the price for that item should go down.
+The law of supply and demand is not an actual law (as we know) but it is well-confirmed and understood realization that if you have a lot of one item, the price for that item should go down.

 We have a problem of overcapacity in the legal industry.
 We have too many lawyers (and law schools for that matter) in relationship to the demand for legal services.
-The National Association for Law Placement (NALP) Employment Report and Salary Survey for the Class of 2011 revealed that just 49.5 percent of law school graduates in 2011 had obtained jobs in law firms.
-The nation's 202 ABA approved law schools produced nearly 44,500 graduates in 2011 and accordingly, just over 22,000 obtained positions in law firms.
-Results for the class of 2012 are expected to be released in June.
+The National Association for Law Placement (NALP) Employment Report and Salary Survey for the Class of 2012 revealed that just 50.7% of law school graduates in 2012 had obtained jobs in law firms, and only 64.4% landed jobs that require bar passage the lowest number the NALP has ever measured.
+A summary of the 2012 report is available at www. nalp.org/classof2012 selected pr.
+A detailed report on the Class of 2012 is expected to be released this month.